julienlargetpiet/Simple_RegEx/README.md

 - '\\' is used to escape special characters, apart when it is in a range context, so `\\-x` or `x-\\` are valid

 The rule of thumb is to not put same set of elements side to side.

-Also, in **or context**, make sure to put the biggest set in first, after the second biggest...
+In **or context**, make sure to put the biggest set in first, after the second biggest...

+In **or context**, do not put set of elements that are not subset from one another and have commun elements.
+Convert them to multiple exactly different sets with no commun elements, or to exactly subset from one to the other according to your needs.

 ### Usage